aiven/devportal/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink-prereq.rst

 * Create a new `Google service account and generate a JSON service key <https://cloud.google.com/docs/authentication/getting-started>`_
 * Verify that BigQuery API is enabled
-* Create a `BigQuery dataset <https://cloud.google.com/bigquery/docs/datasets>`_ where the data is going to be stored
+* Create a new `BigQuery dataset <https://cloud.google.com/bigquery/docs/datasets>`_ or define an existing one where the data is going to be stored
 * Grant `dataset access to the service account <https://cloud.google.com/bigquery/docs/dataset-access-controls>`__